stnavdeev/econometrics/README.md

 # Econometrics

 This is the repository for slides for the PhD level course in Econometrics at the Tinbergen Institute, Amsterdam.
-A short description of the course can be found on the university website: https://www.tinbergen.nl/courses/520/econometrics-ii
+A short description of the course can be found on the [university website](https://www.tinbergen.nl/courses/520/econometrics-ii).

 The outline of the course ([syllabus](https://github.com/stnavdeev/econometrics/blob/main/syllabus.pdf)):
 1. [Censored regression, selection model, weak IV, and quantile regression](https://github.com/stnavdeev/econometrics/blob/main/tutorial1/tutorial1.pdf)